meshcloud/terraform-aws-meshplatform/README.md

 - [Terraform installed](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 - [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-This module assumes you are following landing zone best practices and segregate accounts by function.
+- Three accounts to segregate accounts by function.
-To call this module, you will need three `aws` providers set up against different accounts

   - management account: organization management account, the account that hosts the AWS Organization
   - meshcloud account: meshStack will use this account to host the IAM users used by meshStack
   - automation account: meshStack will use this account to manage CloudFormation that are used in [Landing Zones](https://docs.meshcloud.io/docs/meshcloud.landing-zones.html).
+- AdministratorAccess in those accounts.

+## Overview of the integration

 Here is how the users and roles for the meshplatform fit together: